Chopinsky/thread_pool/README.md

         });
     }

-    // The static pool must be closed, or unfinished threads will be destroyed prematurely and could cause panic.
+    // The static pool must be closed, or unfinished threads will be destroyed prematurely and could cause panic in the
-    // this is different from the managed pool where it can be notified to shutdown automatically when out of the scope. shared_mode::close();
+    // running threads. this is different from the managed pool where it can know when to shutdown as the allocated pool
+    // object goes out of the scope. shared_mode::close();
 }
 ```